AlexaWu/R-project__Econometrics-Theory-and-Applications/README.md

 ### [Project 1: Assessing Income and Education Using BLS Data (Part 1)](https://github.com/AlexaWu/R-project---Econometrics-Theory-and-Applications/blob/master/Project%201:%20Assessing%20Income%20and%20Education%20Using%20BLS%20Data.md)

+> Sponsored by the Bureau of Labor Statistics, the National Longitudinal Surveys (NLS) are a family of surveys dedicated to tracking the labor market and other life experiences of American men and women.
 1. Downloading Data
 2. Data Manipulation in Excel
 3. Data Analysis re: Income